 The good news is that there’s a simple way to take control and change the behavior of long key presses to accommodate your needs.
-This not only works with letters, but number keys as well.
+This works not only with letters but with number keys as well.

 Enable key repeat on Mac